ALILODHI-cloud/Market-Notes/post_14/body.md

 The softness of prevailing funding conditions is best demonstrated by the above figure.
 Since March 1st, reserve levels have declined to ~11% of bank assets - while SOFR has remained broadly in-line with IORB.
 In contrast, October/November 2025 saw similiar reserve levels coincide with SOFR 10-30bps richer than IORB.
 Hence, for the same level of reserves, funding conditions today are markedly softer than before.

 This flattening of the reserve demand curve is best explained by the FED's 'e-SLR' reform instituted in November 2025 (see https://www.federalreserve.gov/newsevents/pressreleases/bcreg20251125b.htm).
-Simply put, the effect of such reform was to increase dealer balance sheet capacity to engage in treasury intermediation (among other low-risk activities).

-But how much intermediation capacity ultimately remains?
-We can arrive at an estimate in the following fashion.
-Current TLE (total leverage exposure) = current tier 1 capital / current capital ratio.
-Max possible TLE under the most pessimistic assumptions about total tier 1 capital = min total tier 1 capital allowable under risk-weighted capital ratio / eSLR min. required capital ratio.
-We then compute max TLE - current TLE to get remaining leverage capacity.
-On this model, Q1 2026 FR Y-15 data imply around **$4tn** of remaining/excess leverage capacity.
-This auguers soft-funding conditions ahead.
+Banks face two parallel capital regimes: a **risk-based** one (capital ÷ risk-weighted assets) and a **leverage** one (capital ÷ total leverage exposure), the latter a risk-blind backstop.
+For the eight US GSIBs the leverage stack carried a flat **2%** add-on on top of the 3% minimum (= 5%).
+The reform replaced that flat 2% with **50% of each bank's GSIB surcharge** — the surcharge being the extra, risk-based capital charge scaled to a bank's systemic importance (computed on the "Method 1" basis) — so the requirement now scales by bank rather than a one-size 2%.
+The effective leverage minimum falls from **5% to ~3.5–4.25%**, with the explicit aim of returning the eSLR to a **backstop** rather than a binding constraint, so it stops penalizing low-risk, balance-sheet-intensive activity such as **Treasury intermediation and repo financing**.
+The effect: expanded dealer balance-sheet capacity.

+But how much intermediation capacity remains?
+A bank's **maximum allowable TLE = Tier-1 capital ÷ minimum (eSLR) leverage ratio**.
+Under the most pessimistic case for capital — banks return excess capital down to the **minimum required by the (binding) risk-based requirement** — divided by the **new lower eSLR minimum**, we get a conservative TLE ceiling; subtracting **current (observed) TLE** yields remaining capacity:

-`Excess leverage capacity = (Tier 1 capital / new eSLR minimum) - current TLE`
+$$\text{remaining leverage capacity} = \frac{\text{min Tier-1 capital (risk-based)}}{\text{eSLR}_{\min}} - \text{current TLE}$$

+On **Q1-2026 FR Y-15** data this implies roughly **\$4tn of excess leverage capacity** — i.e., even stripped to the bone, the leverage ratio is far from binding (the risk-based requirement binds first).
+This augurs soft funding ahead.

 ![GSIB leverage capacity](figures/figure2.svg)